 85% of studies contained multiple effect sizes of interest.
 For example, the full design in Coles et al. (2022) included a positive demand, nil demand, and control condition.
 Participants also completed several facial expression poses (happy, angry, and neutral) and self-reported several emotions (happiness and anger).
-To be comprehensive, we recorded all reported effect sizes and account for dependencies in our models (described later).
+To be comprehensive, we recorded all reported effect sizes and accounted for dependencies in our models (described later).

 Potential moderators.